Back In The Saddle Again

 One last sculpture I viewed before entering is in the Museum Plaza (central courtyard).
 Back In The Saddle Again was created by David Spellerberg, and it depicts The Singing Cowboy alongside his horse Champion.
 Sadly, the Angels were never champions during Autry’s lifetime.
 The corgis enjoy stopping by on their walks.

 Walking inside I had a senior moment … literally.
-I purchased a discounted ticket ($12.50 instead of usual $14 price).
+I purchased a discounted ticket ($12.50 instead of the usual $14 price).
 That made me happy until I read further that the senior price was only $10.
 They were very accommodating and refunded my first payment, so overall I saved four bucks.
 Sometimes it pays to be an old geezer.

 There always seems to be a special exhibition at the Autry (a few years back, I got my kicks visiting the Route 66 exhibition).
 I stopped by to see what the recent exhibition held in store.

-This special exhibition highlighted the photographic archive of La Raza, the Los Angeles newspaper central to the Chicano Rights Movement in the 1960s and 1970s.
+This unique exhibition highlighted the photographic archive of La Raza, the Los Angeles newspaper central to the Chicano Rights Movement in the 1960s and 1970s.
 There was quite a bit about the killing of former Los Angeles Times reporter Ruben Salazar by the Los Angeles Police Department.
-It was moving and informing, but no photos are allowed in the special exhibitions … except the ones I took at each event.
+It was moving and informing, but no photos are allowed in the special exhibitions … except for the ones I took at each event.

 The first thing that caught my eye was not a piece of art, but something that could have you “head out on the highway lookin’ for adventure.”
 The 1948 Indian Chief Roadmaster Motorcycle was Harley-Davidson’s rival after World War II.

 Fritz Scholder painted Matinee Cowboy (left), which depicts Autry’s co-owner Monty Hale, whose credits included The Man Who Shot Liberty Valance.
-Tribes along the Northwest Coast such as the Haida and Tlinget created images such as these to trace their origins.
+Tribes along the Northwest Coast such as the Haida and Tlingit created images such as these to trace their origins.

-Paul Pletka’s Tears of the Lord is interesting due to (to paraphrase the museum info) the group pictured below and their “disregard for the image of suffering taking place in their midst (which) suggest the ambivalence of European beliefs are sometimes met with Native societies.”
+Paul Pletka’s Tears of the Lord is interesting due to (to paraphrase the museum info) the group pictured below, and their “disregard for the image of suffering taking place in their midst (which) suggest the ambivalence of European beliefs are sometimes met with Native societies.”

 Religion takes shape on the Spanish Colonial Carreta with a sacred heart on the grill and steering wheel, along with priest’s chairs for bucket seats.
 I immediately went into a quiet verse of Low Rider.

-I was reminded that we forgot to see flamenco when we were in Spain by this Tribute to María Benítez, an American dancer, choreographer and director in Spanish dance and flamenco.
+I was reminded that we forgot to see flamenco when we were in Spain by this Tribute to María Benítez, an American dancer, choreographer, and director in Spanish dance and flamenco.
 She is well known for the work of the company she and husband Cecilio founded and directed, Teatro Flamenco.

-It’s very impressive, and there are some famous stars to be found like Tom Mix, Gary Cooper, Grace Kelly, Roy and Dale, The Lone Ranger and Tonto (Clayton Moore and Jay Silverheels) and, of course, a guy you really didn’t want to mess with, or Boot Hill might be your final resting spot.
+It’s awe-inspiring, and there are some famous stars to be found like Tom Mix, Gary Cooper, Grace Kelly, Roy and Dale, The Lone Ranger and Tonto (Clayton Moore and Jay Silverheels) and, of course, a guy you really didn’t want to mess with, or Boot Hill might be your final resting spot.

 …and see the images up close.